 If the lookup for possible lenses for the camera model returns a lens which is called "Standard", and the user has not set a lens model manually, Darktable should set it to "Standard", no matter what the EXIF data says.

-#3 Updated by Torsten Bronger almost 5 years ago
+#3 Updated by Torsten Bronger about 5 years ago

 There is a better possible solution:

 When the camera model is changed, or when the module is initialised, do the following: If no lens is set, and no lens model name is in EXIF data, and the camera mount name starts with a lower case letter, set the lens model to "Standard".

-#5 Updated by Torsten Bronger over 4 years ago
+#5 Updated by Torsten Bronger almost 5 years ago

 Current SVN lensfun lets you test for a fixed-lens camera by looking at the zeroth character in the mount's name: Iff it is a lower case letter, it is a fixed-lens camera.

 By the way, the lensfun project is currently evaluating the possibility to re-name all fixed lenses into the name of the respective camera in order to make the combination (maker, model) globally unique (as primary key).
 Downside: You have to change all your old pictures in Darktable.

-#6 Updated by Matthew Harrison almost 4 years ago
+#6 Updated by Matthew Harrison about 4 years ago

 - File DSC00005.ARW added